i2bc/ORFmine/docs/Run_orfribo.md

    `--docker`              Flag used to run computations on a docker container.

   `--singularity`        Flag used to run computations on a singularity container

+#### Output cofiguration

   `--out`             Base directory location for orfribo outputs.
+Default : './orfribo_datetime'

 #### Pipeline Option Selection